About the city

 The journey to Edinburgh is a scenic treat by either car or bus.
 Edinburgh is connected to the UK’s east coast via the A1(M); a short trip to Glasgow on the M8 connects you to most cities in the west via the M6 and the Lake District.
 Coach services run directly to Edinburgh from throughout Scotland and the rest of the UK.
 Start planning your journey:

-The ultimate green initiative, car-sharing is one of the best options for travelling to Edinburgh.
+A great green initiative, car-sharing is one of the best options for travelling to Edinburgh.
 You save on costs while saving the planet, and get to know some of your fellow Fringe-goers en route.

 Edinburgh International Airport is served by most domestic carriers and several international operators.
-The airport is easy to reach from the city, located just eight miles (12 km) west of Edinburgh city centre.
+The airport is easy to reach from the city, located just eight miles (12km) west of Edinburgh city centre.

 Edinburgh is a compact city and most venues are located within easy walking distance of each other.
 During August, the quickest way to get between venues can often be on foot.
 Some venues are within a stone’s throw of one another – particularly in the Old Town, where you wouldn’t need more than five to ten minutes to walk from the Royal Mile to many Old Town venues.